zhafran-bvt/testrail_reporter/readme.md

 Notes:
 - Provide exactly one of `plan` or `run`.
 - Project defaults to `1` in most flows, but can be passed explicitly.
-- **Single web process:** the async job queue keeps its state in-process, so production deployments must run FastAPI with a single Gunicorn/Uvicorn worker (this repo’s `Procfile`/`Dockerfile` already enforce `--workers 1`). `REPORT_WORKERS_*` controls report generation parallelism.
+- **Single web process:** the async job queue keeps its state in-process, so production deployments must run FastAPI with a single uvicorn worker (this repo’s `Procfile`/`Dockerfile` already enforce `--workers 1`). `REPORT_WORKERS_*` controls report generation parallelism.
-- **Long reports need long timeouts:** generating big plans with attachments can easily exceed 30 s, so Gunicorn is configured with `--timeout 600 --graceful-timeout 120`.
-If your host injects its own Gunicorn settings, mirror those values or higher to avoid “worker timeout” crashes.
+- **Long reports need long timeouts:** generating big plans with attachments can easily exceed 30 s, so the provided commands set `--timeout-keep-alive 120`.
+If your host injects its own run command, match or exceed those keep-alive/timeouts so the worker isn’t restarted mid-report.
 - UI behavior:
   - Preview button opens the generated HTML in a new tab and shows a modal spinner until the file downloads.
   - Plans list auto-loads open plans first; if none, it falls back to all plans.